hgoelzer-ismip6/aSMB-remapping/setup_data/README.md

 `save_extbasin_scale_div.m`

+--> Results in ../Data/Basins

 ### Prepare RCM data (done once per scenario)

 The MAR data originally comes as yearly SMB and dRUNdz at 1 km resolution.
-We calculate anomalies against the 1960-1989 reference period and interpolate to 5 km resolution.
+E.g. ftp://ftp.climato.be/fettweis/MARv3.9/ISMIP6/GrIS/MIROC5-histo_1950_2005 We calculate anomalies against the 1960-1989 reference period and interpolate to 5 km resolution.
 The result of this operation (the 5 km files) are provided for convenience.
 In that case the scripts below are not needed.

-% Make SMB reference
+% Make SMB reference (~10 min)

 `./process_MAR_reference_01.sh`

-% Calcualte SMB anomalies and gradients
+% Calcualte SMB anomalies and gradients (~60 min)

 `matlab`
 `save_trans_DSMB_01.m`

-% Build a forcing time series
+% Build a forcing time series (2x ~10 min)
+% Run twice: for avar=aSMB and avar=dSMBdz

 `./process_MAR_trans.sh`

-% Build forcing time slice
+% Build forcing time slice (~1 min)

 `./process_MAR.sh`

+--> Results in ../Data/RCM